BSN Entry to DNP FAQs

 If I’m not admitted to the first specialty I apply to, can I re-apply to a different specialty?

-If you receive a decision of non-admission to the first specialty you applied to, you may apply to a different specialty if it is before our final March 1, 2024 application deadline and the specialty is still accepting applications.
+If you receive a decision of non-admission to the first specialty you applied to, you may apply to a different specialty if it is before the final application deadline and the specialty is still accepting applications.

 Is the GRE required?